GRANITE: Mechanical Characterization and Optical Inspection of Large-Area TPC Electrodes: Measurements of Wire Tension and Sag

 { }The target tensions are listed in \tabref{sec:sagging:test-wires:tab:tension-and-fh-results}.
 The wires were aligned parallel to the $y_{\text{isel}}$ direction of the \iselSystem{}, achieving a maximal $x_{\text{isel}}$ offset between \SI{0.5}{\milli\meter} and \SI{1.5}{\milli\meter} over their full length.
 To determine the wire tension, we excited oscillations in the wires by striking a tuning fork (\SI{100}{\hertz}) and placing it onto a corner of the frame.
 Following a common technique (\textit{cf.} \cite{SUDOU1996391,BALDINI2023167534}), we calculate the wire tension ($T_0$) from the measured fundamental frequency ($f_{\text{h}}$):

 where $A_{\text{wire}}$ is the wire cross-section \cite{Rolandi:2008ujz}.
 The wire parameters were provided by the supplier \cite{cfw:stainlesssteel} (\textit{cf}. \tabrefbra{sec:sagging:tab:wire:props}).
 Their quoted accuracy on ``dimensional'' quantities is slightly worse than \SI{1}{\micro\meter}, thus we set $\delta r_{\text{wire}}=\SI{2}{\micro\meter}$.
+The same kind of wire has been used in \cite{Elykov:2025nri}.
 To measure $f_{\text{h}}$, the \textit{optoNCDT 2300-20} laser distance sensor was placed close to the centre of each wire and sampled the change in distance between laser and wire at \SI{1.5}{\kilo\hertz}.
-The first and second panel of \figref{sec:sagging:test-wires:fig:wire_tension} shows such a \SI{10}{\second} long oscillation measurement and a \SI{0.4}{\second} zoom.
+The first and second panels of \figref{sec:sagging:test-wires:fig:wire_tension} show such a \SI{10}{\second} long oscillation measurement and a \SI{0.4}{\second} zoom.
 Several measurements were performed per wire.
+The total measurement duration is about \SI{30}{\second} per wire, including moving the sensor to a known location on the wire, the manual excitation, and the measurement itself.
 The \textsc{scipy} \cite{scipy} implementation of a discrete one-dimensional fast Fourier transform (FFT) is applied to the data.
 Then a custom algorithm identifies $f_{\text{h}}$ as well as the subsequent harmonics (\figrefbra{sec:sagging:test-wires:fig:wire_tension}, third and fourth panel).
 The final result for $f_{\text{h}}$ is the mean of all identified harmonics, divided by their order number (\textit{e.g.} divided by 2 for the second harmonic).
 The uncertainty $\delta f_{\text{h}}$ is taken as the standard deviation divided by the number of harmonics identified in the measurement.
 As a last step, the weighted mean \cite{stats_weighted} ($\overline{f_{\text{h}}}$) of the ten $f_{\text{h}},\delta f_{\text{h}}$ value pairs per wire and its uncertainty ($\delta \overline{f_{\text{h}}}$) are calculated using $(\delta f_{\text{h}}^i)^{-2}$ as weight.\\

 { }The wire tension $T_0$ is determined by using $\overline{f_{\text{h}}}\pm\delta \overline{f_{\text{h}}}$, the wire properties listed in \tabref{sec:sagging:tab:wire:props}, and \eqnref{sec:sagging:test-wires:eq:wire_tension}.
 Gaussian error propagation is used to calculate the uncertainty $\delta T_0$. \Tabref{sec:sagging:test-wires:tab:tension-and-fh-results} summarises the weighted mean of the measured frequencies and the calculated tension for every wire.
 The measured $T_0$ scatter around the desired tension, \textit{cf}. \textit{target $T_0$} in \tabref{sec:sagging:test-wires:tab:tension-and-fh-results}.
 During initial tests, the experience was made that some tension is lost when fixing the wires with the screws.
 Compensating for this effect resulted for most cases in slightly larger $T_0$.
 The range of tensions is sufficiently broad to quantify the performance of our setup.